 Espina Ruiz devotes much of his time to musical research.
-His work on Spanish Post-Romantic composer Julián Menéndez brought him the first prize of the International Clarinet Association Research Competition in 2006, later writing an article for the March 2007 issue of “The Clarinet” magazine, and led to the acquisition of one of Menéndez’s clarinets by the Metropolitan Museum of Art, for its Musical Instruments Galleries —currently on display at its permanent collection, including a photo and biography of Menéndez next to Benny Goodman’s.
+His work on Spanish Post-Romantic composer Julián Menéndez brought him the first prize of the International Clarinet Association Research Competition, later writing an article for The Clarinet magazine, and led to the acquisition of one of Menéndez’s clarinets by the Metropolitan Museum of Art, for its Musical Instruments Galleries —currently on display at its permanent collection, including a photo and biography of Menéndez next to Benny Goodman’s.

 Espina Ruiz is deeply involved with the music of our time and has premiered works written for him by Japanese composers Shin-Ichiro Ikebe and Yasuhide Ito, Chinese composers Changqun Ao and Chien-Yin Chen, Spanish composers Imanol Bageneta, Alba Torremocha and Carlos Villasol, French composer Pascal Gaigne, Puerto Rican composer Alfonso Fuentes, and American composers Michael Anderson, Tyson Davis, Lawrence Dillon, Cristina Spinei, and Dan Weymouth.
 He is a champion of new music, performing works for small ensembles by living composers Kalevi Aho, Eleanor Alberga, Viet Cuong, Christopher Cerrone, Osvaldo Golijov, Carolina Heredia, Jennifer Higdon, James Lee III, Gabriela Lena Frank, David Ludwig, Bright Sheng, Isabel Urrutia, and many others.